 A funny or not so funny story about this day was I saw Dad and his nephew Frank around Nonna's table cleaning the almonds.
 I had asked Dad if I could go to Zia Santa's house who lived in the centre of town.
 Zia Santa was Dad's big sister and they loved each other very much.
 They looked similar and had the same wit about them.
 I had been to her house before so I wasn't scared.
 Dad said "ok, go, start walking" so I did.
 I think he was joking, but being '7'yrs old, I didn't know that at the time.
 So off I went and took the shortcut through Nonna's amazing garden.
 It was only when my Mum came looking for me that Dad had realised what he had said, but he didn't think that I would go, but he said I could.
 No one had mobile phones back then so everyone was running around trying to find me as Dad was worried that something would happen to me.
 Dad and I were very close.
 I was fine and at Zia's house as I had remembered the way there.

 Mum recently told me that Dad had gotten his International Driving Permit before the trip in case he was going to drive around Italy.
-She said that he never actually used it as everyone was offering to take us everywhere and anywhere we wanted to go.
+She said that he never actually used it as everyone was offering to take us everywhere and anywhere that we wanted to go.
 He had always kept a photo of us three in there.

-On my birthday, my poor Dad got a bit tipsy as he was really sad to be leaving his family and not sure when he would return again.
+On my birthday, my poor Dad got a little bit tipsy as he was really sad to be leaving his family and not sure when he would return again.
 Dad and Mum would return, but not for another 21years and until they had settled all of us kids.